 Statement of Solidarity with the Student Encampment

 We support the student-led movement on campus to pressure WUR to divest, boycott, and disclose ties with Israeli institutions and companies in apartheid, occupation, genocide, and ethnic cleansing of the Palestinian people.
-Since 5 weeks, students are camping on the bridge between Orion and Forum, 100 days in negotiation with the Board, 100 days were nothing has changed!
+Since May, students are camping on the bridge between Orion and Forum, months of negotiation with the Board, months were nothing has changed!
 We stand behind the students demands and the Boards to reorient its hypocritical and ridiculous stance to ''academic freedom'' toward justice and accountability.

 Upcoming Events